SaptakBhoumik/LIRA/instruction.md

 - `let T:%output_var = .rotl(T:%input_var1, T:%input_var2)` - Rotate left.
 Bits shifted out on the left are rotated back in on the right.
 T must be of the form `T0` or `<T0,M>` where T0 is some integer.
 Shift amount is taken modulo bitwidth.
 No attributes.

 - `let T:%output_var = .rotr(T:%input_var1, T:%input_var2)` - Rotate right.
 Bits shifted out on the right are rotated back in on the left.
 T must be of the form `T0` or `<T0,M>` where T0 is some integer.
 Shift amount is taken modulo bitwidth.
 No attributes.
+TODO:Few of the following belong to unary and few to trinary bitwise.
+Move them accordingly.
+Also implement in fetch bitwise.
+TODO:
 - `let T:%out = .bitblend(T:%mask, T:%a, T:%b)` - Bitwise blend / masked merge.
 Computes `(a & mask) | (b & ~mask)`.
 For each bit position: if the mask bit is 1, take from `a`; if 0, take from `b`. `T` must be `i<N>` or `<i<N>,M>`.
 No attributes.

 ### BMI1 Bit Manipulation